New Jersey Cannabis 101:

 Frequently asked questions about NJ cannabis

-You need to be 21 or older and you must have a non-expired, government-issued ID with you.
-At an adult-use cannabis dispensary like Queen City, you don’t need a medical card.
+You need to be 21 or older, and you must have a non-expired, government-issued ID with you.
+At an adult-use cannabis dispensary like Queen City, you don’t need a medical card (though if you do present one, you get 10% off!).
 You’ll also need to bring cash or a debit card to pay for your cannabis purchase.
 Queen City has ATMs on site.
-You can also use Dutchie Pay to make a cashless payment.

 You can buy up to the below amounts in a single transaction in a New Jersey dispensary.